josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 ## Introduction

 So far, we've seen the power of wrapping "primitive" Ruby calls in methods.
+We've also seen the power of wrapping "First-Order" methods inside other methods.

-This practice of constructing programs is superior since it helps readability and maintainability compared to "writing one big old set of nested loops."
+This practice of constructing programs is **superior** since it helps readability and maintainability compared to "writing one big old set of nested loops."

 Sometimes though it's not so clear how to get from a _given_ NDS to the NDS that we might need.
 It's easy to to feel "stuck."
 It happens to programmers all the time!

 When this happens, we need to think _flexibly_ and work from what we're given and get _one_ tiny step closer to the final goal &mdash; even if we can't see the finish line.
 Or, maybe we need to hard-code or type an example of the goal and work backwards from it.
 We like to call this approach the "see-saw" approach (or "teeter-totter").
 The idea is that Ruby is your partner on the
-see-saw: you get a step closer to the solution, it gets a step closer to the solution, back-and-forth until you meet in the middle and share in the glory of a job well done.
+see-saw: you get a step closer to the solution, it gets a step away from the solution _toward you_, back-and-forth until you meet in the middle and share in the glory of a job well done.

 ## See-saw Between Bottom-up and Top-down Method Writing

 Lets consider our vending machine.
 Snacks, as we have seen, know how many pieces they have.
+The _insight_ we'd like to have is:

+> How many snacks have `1` piece, how many have `2` pieces, `3`, `999`, `1000`,
+> etc.

-We'd like to know how many snacks have `1` piece, how many have `2` pieces, `3`, `999`, `1000`, etc. So we'd like a `Hash` where the keys are `Integer`s representing "piece-count" and the keys' values are the "number of snacks with that many pieces."
+So we'd like a `Hash` where the keys are `Integer`s representing "piece-count" and the keys' values are the "number of snacks with that many pieces."

 Recalling the effort we took to print out and understand the vending machine NDS, we know that the NDS is not set up to give us that information easily